liferay/headlessapis.wedeploy.io/content/docs/organization/organization.md

   --header 'Accept: application/hal+json'
 ```

-In a JSON-HAL formatted response, the `_embedded` section contains the `Organization` key.
+In the response, the `_embedded` section contains the `Organization` key.
 This key contains the organizations:

 ```json
 {